Honda CR-V SUV - Interior & comfort

 While the infotainment screen in the old CR-V looked like an aftermarket device, the seven-inch display in the current car is more neatly integrated and comes standard on all but entry-level cars.
 It takes pride of place in an attractive gloss-black housing that sits proud of the rest of the dashboard, and there's a touch-sensitive side bar for added convenience – however, it’s not the easiest system to use and even switching radio stations can feel like a chore.
 It's a bit easier to use than the version found in the latest Honda Civic, thanks to the addition of a rotary dial for volume, while climate control is easily operated.
 Silver interior trim highlights and a blue halo for the 'H' Honda badges were ushered in when the CR-V went hybrid-only, helping lift the interior ambiance.

 Another gripe is the Honda’s sat nav – a dated Garmin system that can’t match the clear and easy-to-use system in rivals like the Volkswagen Tiguan.
 Thankfully, Apple CarPlay and Android Auto are standard on SE and above, so you don’t have to rely on Honda’s in-built navigation system.

-There are four trim levels to choose from, starting with entry-level S and moving up through SE, SR and finally EX.
+There are five trim levels to choose from, starting with entry-level S and moving up through SE, SR and finally EX.
 All models get parking sensors, a rear-view camera and the Honda Sensing suite of safety kit, which includes collision-mitigation braking, forward collision warning, lane-keeping assistance, lane-departure warning, road-departure mitigation, adaptive cruise control and traffic-sign recognition.
 All models get part-digital dials, too.